 Pricing model

-Shipito does not require a monthly subscription on the basic plan.
+Shipito doesn't require a monthly subscription on the basic plan.
 They charge a per-shipment service fee (around $10 base) and — critically — a roughly 5% handling fee tied to the declared value of items in the shipment.
 So a $500 declared-value shipment carries an extra ~$25 on top of the base fee.
-There are also premium tier options that unlock features like longer storage and lower per-shipment fees.
+Premium tiers unlock features like longer storage and lower per-shipment fees.

 Multiple warehouse locations let you choose tax-free states for delivery, which can save real money on big-ticket purchases.